drummerdude2003/CursedDlls.BepinEx/README.md

          Enabled = true
          ```
-3. Download latest set of Cursed.dll plugins from [releases](https://github.com/drummerdude2003/CursedDlls.BepinEx/releases)
+3. Download latest release of the plugins from [releases](https://github.com/drummerdude2003/CursedDlls.BepinEx/releases)
 4. Open the downloaded zip.
 Extract the downloaded zip into your **H3VR** folder.
 If you did it correctly, you should now have `CursedDlls` folder in the `BepInEx/plugins` folder.
 5. Download BepInEx.MonoMod.Loader from its [releases](https://github.com/BepInEx/BepInEx.MonoMod.Loader/releases) and extract the zip into your **H3VR** folder.
 If you did it correctly, you should now have a `monomod` folder in `BepInEx`.
 6. Download BepInEx.ConfigurationManager from its [releases](https://github.com/BepInEx/BepInEx.ConfigurationManager/releases) and extract the zip into your **H3VR** folder.
 If you did it correctly, you should now have a `ConfigurationManager.dll` file in `BepInEx/plugins`.